barseghyanartur/django-fobi/README.rst

 Register the overridden theme.
 Note, that it's important to set the `force` argument to True, in order to override the original theme.
-Force can be applied only once (for a overridden element).
+Force can be applied only once (for an overridden element).

 .. code-block:: python